offensive-vk/reactjs-quiz-app/Schema.md

 # Custom Schema for Quiz

 We can upload custom questions for the quiz by following an strict json schema pattern.
-The questions schema will be inside an array of objects that each is a question with four properties namely `quizTitle`, `question`, `answer` and `options` which is an array of string to choose from the quiz.
+The questions schema will be inside an array of objects that each is a question with four properties namely `quizTitle`, `question`, `correctAnswer` and `choices` which is an array of string to choose from the quiz.

 ```json
 {